sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/dhAtushAstram/bhUdeva-sharmA/rasajalanidhiH_tRtIyakhaNDaH.md

 **Second process.**

- Jayapala seeds are first of all to be deprived of their skins, internal scales, and of their juices by being washed off with water.****They are then to buffalo for threebe kept concealed in the dung of days.
+ Jayapala seeds are first of all to be deprived of their skins, internal scales, and of their juices by being washed off with water.They are then to buffalo for threebe kept concealed in the dung of days.
 They are next to be washed off with hot water and cleansed.
 Then they are to be rubbed with a piece of rag (which is meant to soak the oil) in a mortar.
 Next, they are to plaster the surface of a new earthen basin (which is to soak the rest of the oil).
 The jaypala is thus deprived of oil, and appear like dust.
 It is then to be subjected to bhavana for several times with lemon-juice.
 Thus purified, jayapala become excellent in quality.

 तृतीयो विधिः ।